two-hats/Quick-exporter/README.md

 Mac OS: /Applications/Adobe lllustrator CC 2014/Presets/[language]/Scripts/
 ```

-It works by CS6.
+It works in CS6, CC and CC 2014.
 I'm sure that it can also work in CS5.

 ## Usage
 You execute this script, then a modeless dialog will appear.